 As the interest in the wreck increased and the first artifacts were brought to the surface I was faced with the dilemma of how I felt about it.
 Even today I am still against raising anything from the ship, but I am probably in the minority in the world.
 It was an interesting topic to debate though and a part of me really wanted to see the artifacts, and a part did not.

 Another high point of the society was when one of the members commissioned Keith Alexander to do a painting for him.
 I recall that we even made a video recorded the event, but I never saw the finished product.
 The biggest disappointment for everybody was the final confirmation that the ship had not survived the sinking intact and that realistically she was a wreck that was deteriorating.
 We all wanted the Titanic to be upright and intact with shiny paint and looking like new.
 The reality is far from it.

 An obvious highlight was our screening of the movie “A Night to Remember” which I obtained on video.
-It was a very popular item and one year we went totally overboard and had masses of dry ice “smoke” flowing through the passages in Sturrock park.
+It was a very popular item and one year we went totally overboard and had masses of dry ice “smoke” flowing through the passages in Sturrock Park Recreation Centre.
 We were lucky that never threw us out.